 Judas Betrayal: A Bible Lesson

-As the Bible teaches, we should learn from the mistakes of others, rather than make the mistakes of our own.
-Who made bigger mistakes than Judas Iscariot?
-He failed so horribly that we even know him as Judas the Traitor!
+As the Bible teaches, we should learn from the mistakes of others.
+Who made a more significant mistake than Judas Iscariot?
+He failed so horribly that we even know him as Judas, the Traitor!
 Even when looking at him from a non-Christian perspective, he was a very dishonest man.
-He stole money from a group he was part of.
-He took money to turn in Jesus from people who hated him, yet he referred to Jesus as one of his closest friends.
+For instance, he also stole money from a group he was part of, and he took a bribe to turn in a friend (Jesus).
 It did not take long before Judas Iscariot regretted his decision.
 Unfortunately, he couldn't change the outcome.
-He was in so much pain over this huge failure; he took his own life in return.
-What bigger failure is there?
+He was in so much pain over this massive failure; he took his own life.

 Judas and His Thirty Coins

 From a Christian perspective, how could Judas, someone who saw Jesus perform miracles, hear him speak, and spend every day with Him, turn Christ into those who would eventually kill him?
 In Judas's defense, he was unaware that his betrayal would lead to Jesus's crucifixion, but he should have known there was a possibility.
 Jesus had been foretelling the future throughout the past few days of his life.
 Many of the disciples still had no idea what lay ahead but realized a little too late what Jesus's words truly meant.

 Even before Jesus' death, the Jews, including the disciples, were very aware of the theology.
 They knew a Savior was going to come.
 Judas himself lived every day with Jesus and knew this more than anyone else.
 He was one of Jesus' disciples; what an honor it was to be one of them.
 The problem was that Judas didn't realize what a great honor he had, yet he still helped work out God's plan for the glory of God, unintentionally.